X

 | Phase 2 | 10 → 7.5 mg | 2–4 weeks | – |

-| Phase 3 | 7.5 → 5 mg | 2–4 weeks | Now below Cushing threshold |
+| Phase 3 | 7.5 → 5 mg | 2–4 weeks | Cushing threshold undercut |

-| Phase 4 | 5 → 2.5 mg | 4 weeks | Adrenal gland must resume function.
-Most difficult phase! |
+| Phase 4 | 5 → 2.5 mg | 4 weeks | The adrenal gland must start up.
+The most difficult phase! |

-| Phase 5 | 2.5 → 0 mg | 4–8 weeks | Consider Synacthen (ACTH stimulation) test before full discontinuation |
+| Phase 5 | 2.5 → 0 mg | 4–8 weeks | An ACTH test (Synacthen) if needed before complete stopping |

-| Side effect | Timeframe | What to do |
+| Side effect | Time frame | What to do? |

 |---|---|---|

-| Weight gain / moon face | Weeks | Adjust diet; reduce salt.
-Reversible after dose reduction. |
+| Weight gain / moon face | Weeks | Adjust diet, reduce salt.
+Reversible after reduction. |

-| Raised blood glucose / steroid diabetes | Weeks | Monitor blood glucose!
-Adjust insulin dose in diabetics. |
+| Blood sugar rise / steroid diabetes | Weeks | Check blood sugar!
+Adjust the insulin dose in diabetics. |

 | Osteoporosis | Months | Vitamin D + calcium from day 1!
-Bone density scan.
-Consider bisphosphonate. |
+Bone density measurement.
+A bisphosphonate if needed. |

-| Skin atrophy / easy bruising | Weeks–months | Skin care; protect from injury |
+| Skin atrophy / bruising | Weeks–months | Skin care, protection from injuries |

-| Immunosuppression | Weeks | Check vaccination status!
-No live vaccines above 20 mg/day |
+| Immunosuppression | Weeks | Vaccination status!
+No live vaccines at >20 mg/day |

-| Sleep disturbances / mood changes | Days–weeks | Take in morning!
-See doctor for persistent mood changes |
+| Sleep disturbances / mood | Days–weeks | Take in the morning!
+See the doctor with persistent mood changes |

-| Hypertension / fluid retention | Weeks | Monitor blood pressure; reduce salt |
+| High blood pressure / oedema | Weeks | Check blood pressure, reduce salt |

-| HPA axis suppression | >3 weeks | Taper!
-Carry steroid emergency card! |
+| Adrenal suppression | >3 weeks | Taper off!
+Emergency card! |

-| Cataracts / glaucoma | Months–years | Ophthalmology review with long-term therapy |
+| Cataract / glaucoma | Months–years | Eye doctor check with long-term therapy |

-| Muscle wasting | Weeks–months | Regular resistance exercise! |
+| Muscle wasting | Weeks–months | Regular strength training! |

 | Substance / medication | Interaction | Recommendation |